Apple's new 2018 flagship iPhone models.

 There are more than a dozen different Animoji to choose from, modeled after existing emoji characters: monkey, robot, cat, dog, alien, fox, poop, pig, panda, rabbit, chicken, unicorn, lion, dragon, skull, bear, tiger, koala, t-rex, and ghost.
 There are an unlimited number of Memoji that can be created to look like you and other people.

-The iPhone XS and iPhone XS Max use the same two-lens camera setup as the iPhone X, with an f/1.8 12-megapixel wide-angle lens and an f/2.4 12-megapixel telephoto lens that enables 2x optical zoom and 10x zoom when optical and digital zoom are combined.
+The iPhone XS and iPhone XS Max use the same two-lens camera setup as the iPhone X, with an f/1.8 12-megapixel wide-angle lens (26mm equivalent focal length) and an f/2.4 12-megapixel telephoto lens (56mm equivalent focal length) that enables 2x optical zoom and 10x zoom when optical and digital zoom are combined.

 Both of the lenses feature optical image stabilization and wide color support, but Apple has made several upgrades that improve photo quality in the iPhone XS models compared to the iPhone X.

-An improved image sensor that's twice as fast as the sensor in the iPhone X features larger, deeper pixels for better performance, especially in conditions where the light is suboptimal.
-It also provides better image fidelity, greater color accuracy, and less noice in low-light shots.
+An improved image sensor that's twice as fast and 32 percent larger than the sensor in the iPhone X features larger, deeper pixels for better performance, especially in conditions where the light is suboptimal.
+It also provides better image fidelity, greater color accuracy, and less noise in low-light shots.